AndyLinNZ/dsc-2048/Part1.md

 0 0 0 0
 0 0 0 0
 ```
-If we only merged once adjacently d with c, then the board will be wrong because we want to push that value to the very left.
+If we only merged once adjacently `d` with `c`, then the board will be wrong because we want to push that value to the very left.
 ```Dart
 // Add this to your code
 void mergeLeft(int r, int c) {